 “I don’t think so.
-You know the twins are over there and they talk about aunt Martha and uncle John and how they had verbally fought in the car, shortly before they crashed it.
+You know the twins are over there, and they talk about aunt Martha and uncle John and how they had verbally fought in the car, shortly before they crashed it.
 If they had taken more care, the accident would not have happened, and uncle John and the twins would still be alive.”

 “I did not know that they fought.
-The police said the other driver cut them off and the road was slippery!”
+The police said the other driver cut them off, and the road was slippery!”

 “Well, that is one version.
 I tend to believe the version the twins repeat.
 John is not here.
 And I can’t say what his version was.
 In the end, it does not matter which version is the truth.
 The issue is more the hate it generates and how one deals with that hate.
 If one gets too involved in it and never let go, your mind becomes stale and inflexible.
 There is a hate-for-ever-lot.
 Stay clear of them.
 They are a boring group, and once they get hold of you, they never let go.
 You are their captive, and their hate will destroy you.”

-“I must say, you have become rather clever.
-You were never stupid.
-Just a bully who skipped school and never did any homework.
+“I must say you have become rather clever.
+You were never stupid—just a bully who skipped school and never did any homework.
 You used to instill fear in me, and you always wanted me to do things for you.
 I remember you were obsessed with sex.
 You always looked under the skirts of girls.
 Even took the dime I had and gave it to Anna Campbell to take a peek under her skirt!”

 “Yea, I remember that.
 She was the read head, and she is over there.
 I went with her behind the outhouse in the bushes.
 Father almost caught me there.
 Anna used to smell of pee.
-She only changed their undies ones a week!”
+She only changed their undies once a week!”
 Julian paused again as he sat down on a gravestone.